 One-time events for your scopes!

-to make event listeners deregistration easier.
+In the previous post, we created a simple service called deregister to make event listeners deregistration easier.
 But sometimes you don’t even need to listen to an event more than once, and then the deregistration task is boring.
 No more!

 Got the data?
 Move on, soldier.